-- 1. No person, firm, or corporation shall install, alter, repair, or extend any individual OSTS without first obtaining a permit from the adopting authority. - 2.
+- 1. No entity shall install, alter, repair, or extend any individual OSTS without first obtaining a permit from the adopting authority. - 2.
+The property owner or designee shall notify the adopting authority when a property that requires or has an OSTS is planned on being developed. - 3.
+For a new property that has not been built on previously, determination of the feasibility for a new OSTS design and installation shall be determined. - 4.
 The permit shall be issued by the adopting authority within the jurisdictional limits where the work is being done.
 The fee for the permit shall be set by the adopting authority.
-The application/permit shall be signed by the property owner. - 3.
+The application/permit shall be signed by the property owner. - 5.
 Application for permits shall be made upon forms furnished by the adopting authority.
 A permit to construct is valid for a period of 12 months from date of issuance.
-If construction is not started on the building or sewage system within 12 months of the date of approval of the application, it will be necessary to resubmit a current application along with all necessary information for the system to insure that the lot, building plan, or location have

-- not changed and that the proposed sewage system continues to meet the requirements set forth herein. - 4.
-The adopting authority shall refuse to grant a permit for the construction of an individual sewage treatment system where a public sewer system is available within 200 feet of the property line. - 5.
-For any OSTS serving 25 or more individuals, plans and specifications shall be prepared by a North Dakota registered professional engineer and submitted to the North Dakota Department of Health, Division of Municipal Facilities, for review and approval.
-Construction of such systems may not commence until approval is granted by the Division.
+If construction is not started on the building or sewage system within 12 months of the date of approval of the application, it may be necessary to resubmit a current application along with all necessary information for the system to ensure that the lot, building plan, or location have not changed and that the proposed sewage system continues to meet the requirements set forth herein. - 6.
+The adopting authority shall refuse to grant a permit for the construction of an individual sewage treatment system where a public sewer system is available within 200 feet of the property line. - 7.
+If the application for an OSTS permit has been denied because of the soil conditions being identified as unsuitable for an OSTS, a professional engineer may present plans for consideration by the adopting authority for a specialized sewage treatment system that overcomes the limitations of the lot and existing soil conditions. - 8.
+For any OSTS serving 25 or more individuals or with wastewater flows of 2500 gallons per day (whichever is greater), plans and specifications shall be prepared by a North Dakota registered professional engineer and submitted to the North Dakota Department of Environmental Quality, Division of Municipal Facilities, for review and approval.
+Construction of such systems may not commence until approval is granted by the Division. - 9.
+All Systems using a Class V Underground Waste Disposal (i.e. drainfield) serving 20 or more persons must complete a Shallow Disposal System Form and submit to the North Dakota Department of Environmental Quality, Division of Water Quality.

-Section VIII: Inspection of Newly Constructed Onsite Sewage Treatment Systems
+Section VIII: Inspection of Onsite Sewage Treatment Systems

 - The adopting authority or its designee may perform inspections on all newly constructed OSTS.
 No part of the soil treatment area system shall be covered until it has been inspected, unless prior approval has been granted.
-It shall be the duty of the owner or occupant of the property to give the environmental health practitioner (EHP) free access to the property at reasonable times for the purpose of making an inspection. - 2.
-If, upon inspection, it is discovered that any part of the system is not constructed in accordance with the minimum standards provided in these regulations, the applicant and or the OSTS installer shall be responsible for the correction or elimination of all defects, and no system shall be placed in service until all defects have been corrected or eliminated.
+It shall be the duty of the owner or occupant of the property to give the adopting authority free access to the property at reasonable times for the purpose of inspecting. - 2.
+If, upon inspection, it is discovered that any part of the system is not constructed in accordance with the minimum standards provided in these regulations, the applicant and or the OSTS installer shall be responsible for the correction or elimination of all defects, and no system shall be placed in service until all defects have been corrected or eliminated. - 3.
+Approval of a system by the adopting authority does not constitute a guarantee that the system will provide trouble-free service.